Encyclopaedia Judaica: First edition

-The English-language Encyclopaedia Judaica was first published from 1971–1972 in sixteen volumes, in Jerusalem by Keter Publishing House, and in New York City by the Macmillan Company.
-Between 1973 and 1991 eight "Yearbooks" were published (dated 1973, 1974, 1975–76, 1977–78, 1983–85, 1986–87, 1988–89, and 1990–91) along with two "Decennial" volumes dated 1973–1982 (also published as "Volume 17") and 1983–1992.
+The English-language Encyclopaedia Judaica was first published from 1971 to 1972 in sixteen volumes, in Jerusalem by Keter Publishing House, and in New York City by the Macmillan Company.
+Between 1973 and 1991 eight "Year Books" were published (dated 1973, 1974, 1975–76, 1977–78, 1983–85, 1986–87, 1988–89, and 1990–91) along with two "Decennial" volumes dated 1973–1982 (also published as "Volume 17") and 1983–1992.
 Together these volumes contained more than 15 million words in over 25,000 articles.

 Its general editors were, successively, Cecil Roth and Geoffrey Wigoder.
 Advertisers describe it as the result of about three decades of study and research by about 2,200 contributors and 250 editors around the world.
 Contributors included Gershom Scholem.

 A Shorter Jewish Encyclopedia in Russian, launched in the early 1970s as an abridged translation of the Encyclopaedia Judaica, evolved into a largely independent publication that by late 2005 included eleven volumes and three supplements.
 A number of editions of a version of the English Encyclopaedia for youth were also published.

 Because of its comprehensive scope, authority, and widespread availability, the Encyclopaedia Judaica has been recommended by the Library of Congress and by the Association of Jewish Libraries for use in determining the authoritative romanization of names of Jewish authors.
 Its guidelines for transliterating Hebrew into English are followed by many academic books and journals.

-The 1972 edition has generated both positive and negative reviews.
+The first edition generated both positive and negative reviews.

 The word Judaica is commonly used to refer to objects of Jewish art and Jewish ceremonial objects.